XGHeaven/gulp-resrc/README.md

 Introduce
 ---

-a small tool to pipeful, looks like pretty.
+a small tool to pipeful, looks like pretty. for gulp

 Example
 ---